Costly omissions in building inspection reports by unlicensed inspectors.

 - Unlicensed building inspectors would not be covered by indemnity insurance.

-Omissions in the previous report denied the buyer an opportunity to renegotiate or to consider alternative properties.
+These omissions in the previous report denied the buyer an opportunity to renegotiate or to consider alternative properties.